solo-io/gloo/docs/content/guides/security/rate_limiting/envoy/_index.md

 content-length: 0
 ```

-As we can now see, by taking advantage of other Gloo security features, we can ensure rate limits are enforced
+As we can now see, by taking advantage of other Gloo Edge security features, we can ensure rate limits are enforced
 while also securing routes against any kind of request that we didn't target with our rate limiting actions.